Esitty/Supply-chain-SQL-/README.md

 FROM supply_chain_db.supply_chain;
 ```

-**Business insight:** This single query reproduces the KPI header row from the Excel dashboard exactly — €1,349,500 revenue, 2,970 units sold, 6.1 day avg delivery, 31.57% margin — validating that the SQL and Excel analyses are fully consistent.
+**Business insight:** This single query reproduces the KPI header row from the Excel dashboard exactly €1,349,500 revenue, 2,970 units sold, 6.1 day avg delivery, 31.57% margin, validating that the SQL and Excel analyses are fully consistent.

 ![Q10](Q10_executive_summary_kpis.png)